ABS512/Java-Dynamic-Memory-Allocation/README.md

 # Java-Dynamic-Memory-Allocation

-This is a java project
-you can create a cyclic Link list
+This is my first project I uploaded in github you can create a cyclic Link list